Big pharma has the unlimited budgets, but is it true?

 - Product concept developing and testing – during this step, the company collects more detailed data about customer needs.
 The most popular method is via surveys.
 Within this step the market analysis is prepared.

 - Marketing strategy – according to previous market analysis the marketing strategy is created, it takes into account product characteristics, launch method and product life cycle in the market.
-Basically, it consists of 3 parts:
+Basically, it consists of 3 parts: (I) definition of the target market, (II) pricing and reimbursement approach (important for price and availability for patients), (III) sales forecasts.

 - Obtaining Product Marketing Authorization (MA) – a pharmaceutical product to be included in the company’s commercial portfolio can be obtained in two ways – by self-development of a new product and obtaining marketing authorization for it or by purchasing a license (i.e. for product distribution) from another entity (e.g. Marketing Authorization Holder, MAH).